Barkir/LLVMIRPass/README.md

 Pass would go from the top of the tree, i realized that it is not a scalable strategy.
 That's why in commit `5289d18` pass starts from the block with `sdiv` instructions and then goes through the rest of the blocks.

+---

+### Tests

+- Tests for this pass are located [here](./tests/div.cpp)

+Send issues if you have some ideas on new tests, cuz now I got only 3 :(

 ### Additional info